StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SUBMIT_TASK.md

 SELECT * FROM source_wiki_edit;
 ```

-Example 5: Create a periodical task to write the sql result into a table
+Example 5: Create an asynchronous task for an INSERT OVERWRITE statement.
+The task will be regularly executed at an interval of 1 minute.

 ```SQL
 SUBMIT TASK
 SCHEDULE EVERY(INTERVAL 1 MINUTE)